Back to School Sales Tax Holiday FAQs

 - VHS tapes

 Yes.
 An article of clothing cannot exceed a taxable value of one hundred dollars.
 School supplies are not to exceed fifty dollars per purchase.
 Computer software cannot exceed a taxable value of three hundred fifty dollars, and personal computers or computer peripheral devices cannot exceed one thousand five hundred dollars.
-Graphing calculators are not to exceed one hundred and fifty dollars.

-For example, during the sales tax holiday a customer purchases a pair of jeans that costs $98 and a sweater that costs $114.
+During the sales tax holiday a customer purchases a pair of jeans that costs $98 and a sweater that costs $114.
 The jeans qualify for the holiday exemption.
 But tax is due on the full cost of the sweater because it has a taxable value that exceeds the $100 limit for each article of clothing.